-A salad in 5 minutes?
-Yes, with this quick Asian pickled cucumbers recipe it is possible!
+Whip up a delicious salad in just 5 minutes?
+Absolutely!
+With this quick Asian pickled cucumbers recipe it is possible!
 Fast and delicious - be prepared to make them again and again!

-These Asian pickled cucumbers are a perfect dish.
-It is delicious and nutritious.
-Despite the fact, that it only requires 5 minutes and very few ingredients, this pickled salad will not fail to impress!
-You can give it to your kids as a snack or serve it as a part of a BBQ or dinner party.
-Big and small eaters alike will love it.
+These Asian pickled cucumbers are the perfect dish - delicious and nutritious.
+Despite only requiring 5 minutes and a few ingredients, this pickled salad is sure to impress!
+Whether as a snack for your kids or a part of a BBQ or dinner party, it's a hit with both big and small eaters.

 - Toasted sesame seeds.
 They add even more Asian flavor.
 Plus they look great tossed on top of the cucumbers.